meatballs/meatballs.github.io/content/personal/conference_guidelines.rst

 Diversity
 ---------

-In no particular order, I'm white, male, able-bodied andheterosexual.
+In no particular order, I'm white, male, able-bodied and heterosexual.
 I was born and raised in the UK within a family of relative wealth and I'm happily married with children of my own.